tus/tus-resumable-upload-protocol/protocol.md

 order to pause an upload you are allowed to end the current open request.
 The server will store the uploaded data as long as no violations against other constraints (e.g. checksums) or internal errors occur.
-Once you are ready to resume an upload, send a `HEAD` request to the according file URL in order to obtain the available offsets.
+Once you are ready to resume an upload, send a `HEAD` request to the correspondig file URL in order to obtain the available offsets.
 After receiving a valid response you can upload more data using `PATCH` requests.
 You should keep in mind that the server may delete an unfinished upload if it is not continued for a longer time period (see